Charly-62/QtChessApp/README.md

 - Utilizes **smart pointers** (`std::unique_ptr`, `std::shared_ptr`) for automatic memory management and prevention of memory leaks.
 - Memory issues were tracked and resolved using **Valgrind**.

-## Build and Run with automatically generated executables
+## Build and Run with Automatically Generated Executables

 ### **Windows**